UMAprotocol/UMIPs/UMIPs/umip-29.md

 ## Rationale
 Prices are primarily used by Priceless contracts to calculate a synthetic token’s redemptive value in case of liquidation or expiration.
 Contract counterparties also use the price index to ensure that sponsors are adequately collateralized.

 Coinbase is a top exchange of the world.
 It is used by most of the price identifieres of UMA.
-Luckily, we can get USD(C)/CNY price by its api and it will be easy to add this price identifier.
+Luckily, we can get USDC/CNY price by its api and it will be easy to add this price identifier.

 Coingecko is not an exchange but provides free apis to check crypto prices and widely used.
-We can get USD(C)/CNY by its api easily.
+We can get USDC/CNY by its api easily.

 We tried exchanges such as Binance, Gate and KuCoin.
 All of their apis don't support USDCNY.

 We also tried CoinMarketCap which standard plan above support historical search.
 It's not a good choice because it needs be paid.

+We researched TraderMade which is used by PR#102.
+It supports 1000 requests every day for basic free plan so it doesn't satisfy our requests.

+People can exchange USDC to USD 1:1 at Coinbase.
+So Coinbase can get USDC/CNY price by combining USDC/USD and USD/CNY price which is from Tier One or Two Banks or other Data Providers.
+There is no documents about who is their Data Providers.

+Both Coinbase and Coingecko's historical data are daily data which are impractical for liquidators or disputers.
+To fix this issue, we refer to UMIP-21 and construct a separate caching service is necessary to track and record the historical data from polling the Coinbase and CoinGecko live API to be able to compute shitorical USDCNY price at a given point in time.

 ## Implementation

-The value of USDCNY for a given timestamp should be determined by querying for the price from Coinbase and Coingecko for that timestamp, taking the average, and determining whether that average differs from broad market consensus.
+The value of USDCCNY for a given timestamp should be determined by querying for the price from Coinbase and Coingecko for that timestamp, taking the average, and determining whether that average differs from broad market consensus.
 This is meant to be vague as the tokenholders are responsible for defining broad market consensus.

-The value of CNYUSD will follow the exact same process but undergo one additional step: it will be the result of dividing 1/USDCNY.

 Ultimately, how one queries the exchanges should be varied and determined by the voter to ensure that there is no central point of failure.